 LinkedIn is just MADE for networking.
 Contrary to popular belief, it’s not an online CV hub.
 But it IS a powerhouse for B2B connections.
 This article will show why it’s worth your time – and money if you have the budget – to invest in a dedicated LinkedIn strategy which will expand your network and generate leads for your business.

-I know that lots of you hate networking events.
+I know that even when covid restrictions don’t apply, lots of you hate networking events.
 Meeting new people, thinking of interesting things to say, making eye contact and being in a room filled with too many people can be very uncomfortable, and even more so if you are autistic or introverted.

 So how about some online networking?
 No need to look anyone in the eye, no need to hold on to your cup of tea and your bacon roll while accepting a business card.
 All done in the comfort of your own home while sitting at your desk, or lying on the sofa watching Strictly on a Saturday night with a couple of Hobnob biscuits.
 Sounds good right?